ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa7/index.md

 text manipulation.

-This program is larger than the ones you've written so far for this course, and may seem daunting at first.
-Use the suggestions and milestones near the bottom of the description to help you get started and work incrementally.
+This program is larger than the ones you've written so far for this course, so you should **start early** so you understand the scope.
+Use the implementation suggestions and milestones to help you get started and work incrementally.

 Different assignments in this course have different collaboration policies.
 On this assignment, you cannot share code publicly on Piazza or with anyone